testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/introduction.md

 # Standalone CLI

-Webtau has a standalone runner, so you can author and run tests without needing a build system or IDEs.
+WebTau has a standalone runner, so you can author and run tests without needing a build system or IDEs.
 You can fire your editor of choice and start creating automations without worrying about imports and packages to get your first result.

-In Enterprise setups webtau command line tool can be shared with everyone through mount drives or other similar mechanisms which makes local testing and CI testing to be much more streamlined.
+In Enterprise setups WebTau command line tool can be shared with everyone through mount drives or other similar mechanisms which makes local testing and CI testing to be much more streamlined.

 # Setup